iblech/lets-play-agda/Padova2025/Explorations/Forcing/Intro.lagda.md

-In the 1970s, Paul Cohen pioneered a technique for enlarging not a particular mathematical structure such as a field or a ring, but to enlarge the given the *mathematical universe itself*.
+In the 1970s, Paul Cohen pioneered a technique for enlarging not a particular mathematical structure such as a field or a ring, but to enlarge the given *mathematical universe itself*.
 For instance, starting from the base universe, we can construct so-called
 [forcing extensions](https://en.wikipedia.org/wiki/Forcing_(mathematics))
 in which...